-- 4 group study rooms that provide space for collaboration. - Prayer room to nurture reflection and contemplation. - Makerspace, a collaborative work space, designed to promote critical thinking and hands-on creativity. - Classroom with cutting edge technology for sound and video. - Special collections room where students can hold heritage in their hands. - The Writing Centre where students can learn to become confident and informed writers.
+- 5 group study rooms that provide space for collaboration. - Makerspace, a collaborative work space, designed to promote critical thinking and hands-on creativity. - Classroom with cutting edge technology for sound and video. - Special collections room where students can hold heritage in their hands. - The Writing Centre where students can learn to become confident and informed writers.